-The new hives, set to be installed in June at Skyline Living properties in Airdrie, Alberta, in Bedford, Nova Scotia, in Cambridge, Ontario and in Gatineau, Quebec, was officially announced to coincide with World Bee Day on May 20.
+The new hives, set to be installed in June at Skyline Living properties in Bedford, Nova Scotia, in Cambridge, Ontario and in Gatineau, Quebec, was officially announced to coincide with World Bee Day on May 20.
 Skyline Living has partnered with Alvéole for the most recent bee hive installations.

 Since 2019, Skyline Living has installed 12 bee hives at various properties in Guelph.
 Last year, those hives produced 350 jars of honey.
 The honey was distributed to tenants of the buildings in February of this year.

 “There is a lot of evidence that supports the idea that urban beekeeping has many unexpected benefits, including a better survival rate for bee populations in cities and large towns as opposed to rural and semi-rural areas,” said BJ Santavy, Vice President of Skyline Living.
 “Leveraging the rooftop or ground space of our residential properties for honey beekeeping and conservation is part of our responsibility as environmental stewards.
 Every time a new building is constructed, it has a potential impact on the natural habitat of bees.
 To offset this, we try to mitigate that by cultivating honeybee colonies to provide a habitat and, of course, collect the resulting honey.”

 Natural honey has antimicrobial, antioxidant, and anti-inflammatory properties;

 Honey is sweeter than sugar, requiring smaller amounts to achieve the same sweetness level;

 Without pollinators like bees, the global agricultural output would suffer dramatically;